pryv/dev-site/Activity.md

 * 401 (unauthorized), possible cases:
 	* Id `MISSING_TOKEN`: The data access token is missing.
 	* Id `UNKNOWN_TOKEN`: The specified data access token can't be found.
 * 403 (forbidden): The given data access token does not grant permission for this operation.
-TODO: link to explanation about tokens and permissions.
+See [data access tokens](//DataTypes#TODO) for more details about tokens and permissions.
 * 404 (not found), possible cases:
 	* Id `UNKNOWN_CHANNEL`: The activity channel can't be found.
-	* Id `UNKNOWN_STATE`: The activity state can't be found in the given channel.
+	* Id `UNKNOWN_CONTEXT`: The activity context can't be found in the given channel.
 	* Id `UNKNOWN_EVENT`: The event can't be found in the given channel.